kb1907/Machine_Learning_Projects/README.md

 - As a Data Scientist & ML Engineer, most of the time I use Automated ML libraries.
 - PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.
 - PyCaret is essentially a Python wrapper around several machine learning libraries and frameworks.
-- In this project I wrote a gentle intro to PyCaret library.
+- In this project, I wrote a gentle intro to PyCaret library.

 <img src="https://user-images.githubusercontent.com/51021282/148938091-9ca9078f-d8e5-4984-986d-d09adadf2a88.png" width="600" height="400">